-He thought that was interesting as both his father and his brother had their gallbladders removed.
-And, they ate a lot of fried fatty foods, and not eating many fresh vegetables except ice-berg lettuce and tomatoes.
+He thought that was an interesting observation, as both his father and his brother had their gallbladders removed.
+And, they all grew up eating fried fatty foods, and not eating many fresh vegetables except ice-berg lettuce and tomatoes.

-My husband improved his diet and lifestyle, ate less fried food, and began loading up on more fresh vegetables.
+Thankfully, my husband improved his diet and lifestyle, ate less fried food, and began loading up on fresh vegetables.
 He also did a gallbladder flush a few years ago, and that gave him great results as well.
-Interestingly, he bumps his head less often today.

-Unlike his brother and his father, he still has his gallbladder.
+Unlike his brother and his father, my husband still has his gallbladder.
 But, had he continued eating and living the way he had been prior, he may have suffered the same fate as his family members.